UMMS-Biocore/bootcamp/session8/session9.md

 Our normalized data incorporates a filtered amount of cells with around 36601 genes, and some of these genes are more informative than others, and also, some of them are quite unnecessary to distinguish cell types.
 Hence we first select a some number of genes more variable (changing gene expression more frequently across cells).
 We use the `FindVariableFeatures` function to select those cells, the default value for the number of most variable features (or genes) is 2000.

-`FindVariableFeatures` incorporates a (by default) the **variance-stabilizing transformation** described [here](https://www.sciencedirect.com/science/article/pii/S0092867419305598) in detail.
+`FindVariableFeatures` incorporates (by default) the **variance-stabilizing transformation** described [here](https://www.sciencedirect.com/science/article/pii/S0092867419305598) in detail.
 In summary, it captures a refined variance of each gene by first standardizing the normalized expression.
 Then the new variance is used to rank genes, first 2000 (by defuault) is used for further downstream analysis.

 There are more variable feature selection methods in `FindVariableFeatures` function, see `help(FindVariableFeatures)`.